Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{FLAME Dataset}

-The FLAME dataset~\cite{shamsoshoara2021aerial} is a publicly available collection of wildfire images and videos captured by UAVs.
-For the video classification task, we utilize the seventh and eighth subsets of this dataset, comprising 39,375 images for training and validation, and 8,617 images for testing, each with a resolution of $254 \times 254$ pixels.
-A representative sample from this video dataset is shown in Fig.~\ref{fig:dataset}.

-Each video sample is defined as a sequence of 64 consecutive frames extracted from the same video.
+The FLAME (Fire Luminosity Airborne-based Machine learning Evaluation) dataset~\cite{shamsoshoara2021aerial} is a publicly available collection of wildfire images and videos captured by UAVs.
+For the video classification task, we utilize the seventh and eighth subsets of this dataset.
+As illustrated in Fig.~\ref{fig:data_process}, each video sample is defined as a sequence of 64 consecutive frames extracted from the same video.
 If any frame within the sequence contains wildfire, the entire sample is labeled as positive.
-This procedure yields a curated dataset of 615 training clips and 134 testing clips, of which 483 clips contain wildfire and 266 are wildfire-free, resulting in an approximate 2:1 ratio.
-Example results illustrating the dataset construction process are shown in Fig.~\ref{fig:data_process}.
+This procedure yields a curated dataset of 615 training clips and 134 testing clips.
+These clips total 483 positive (wildfire) and 266 negative (wildfire-free), resulting in an approximate 2:1 ratio.
+A representative sample from this video dataset is shown in Fig.~\ref{fig:dataset}, and the detailed usage statistics are shown in TABLE~\ref{tab:dataset}.